Arjun-G-Ravi/AI-Notes/04_NLP/03_Basic_NLP_theory.md

 ## Vocabulory
 Vocabulary refers to the set of unique words, tokens, or subword units that a language model is designed to understand and work with.
 Vocabulory can be character level or word level.

+## Regular Expression
+Formally, a regular expression is an algebraic notation for characterizing a set of strings.
+Regular expressions are particularly useful for `searching in texts, when we have a pattern to search for` and a corpus of texts to search through.
+- To perform regex, we can use the 're' library in python.

 ## TF-IDF Score
 TF-IDF (Term Frequency-Inverse Document Frequency) is a numerical `statistic used to reflect how important a word is to a document in a collection fo documents.` It is often used in information retrieval and text mining to estimate the relevance of a document to a given search query.